FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ```
 {: file="compose.yaml"}

-If you are using an **overlay network** then the port does not *need* to be published and the port for traefik should be the "internal" port...
+If you are using an [**overlay/user-defined network**](#user-defined-vs-default-bridge-networking) then the port does not *need* to be published and the port for traefik should be the "internal" port...

 ```yaml
 services: